F5Networks/f5-aws-cloudformation/README.md

 ---
+<a name="important"></a>
 <table>
  <tr>
   <td align=center>:warning: <strong>IMPORTANT<strong> :warning:  </td>
  </tr>
  <tr>
-  <td>If you used a CFT template prior to [release 2.7.1](https://github.com/F5Networks/f5-aws-cloudformation/releases/tag/v2.7.1), BIG-IP virtual servers configured with a Client SSL profile may be vulnerable to an Adaptive Chosen Ciphertext attack (AKA Bleichenbacher attack).
-For complete information on this vulnerability, see https://support.f5.com/csp/article/K21905460. <br>F5 has released hotfixes for all vulnerable releases.
-All of he templates in the current release in this repository use non-vulnerable BIG-IP VE images.
+  <td>If you used an F5 CFT template prior to <a href="https://github.com/F5Networks/f5-aws-cloudformation/releases/tag/v2.7.1">release 2.7.1</a>, BIG-IP virtual servers configured with a Client SSL profile may be vulnerable to an Adaptive Chosen Ciphertext attack (AKA Bleichenbacher attack, CVE-2017-6168).
+For complete information on this vulnerability, see https://support.f5.com/csp/article/K21905460. <br>F5 has released hotfixes for all vulnerable releases. <strong><em>All of the templates in the current release in this repository use non-vulnerable BIG-IP VE images</em></strong>.
 If you are using a BIG-IP image launched from a previous version of a template, use the following guidance:<br>
    <ul>
     <li><em>If you have an existing BIG-IP VE deployment in AWS</em>  <br>See the <a href="https://support.f5.com/csp/article/K21905460">Security Advisory</a>, which contains information about upgrading your BIG-IP VE to a non-vulnerable version.</li>
-    <li><em>For <strong>new</strong> BIG-IP VE deployments in AWS</em><br> The F5 CFT templates in [release 2.7.1](https://github.com/F5Networks/f5-aws-cloudformation/releases/tag/v2.7.1) and later use non-vulnerable images.
-We recommending using the templates in the [latest release](https://github.com/F5Networks/f5-aws-cloudformation/releases) for new deployments.</li>
+    <li><em>For <strong>new</strong> BIG-IP VE deployments in AWS</em><br> The F5 CFT templates in <a href="https://github.com/F5Networks/f5-aws-cloudformation/releases/tag/v2.7.1">release 2.7.1</a> and later use non-vulnerable images.
+We recommending using the templates in the <a href="https://github.com/F5Networks/f5-aws-cloudformation/releases">latest release</a> for new deployments.</li>
     <li><em>For <strong>new</strong> BIG-IP VE deployments using a template in an older tagged release on GitHub</em><br>  If you have a specific need for using an older F5 CFT template, see <a href="aws-update-bigip-image.md">Changing the BIG-IP VE image in an F5 CFT template</a> for instructions on updating the BIG-IP images referenced in the template.</li>
    </ul></td>
  </tr>